jewel/clearskies/protocol/core.md

 Known issues
 ------------

+We need to add an 'untrusted challenge' so that we can verify that untrusted peers have all files and that they are correct.

+We should suggest that files be rehashed on rare occasion so that file corruption can be detected (and hopefully corrected.)

 If a file is reverted by copying in an old copy from another source, the mtime will be older on peers and so it will not be reverted.